jiechen2358/FaceAging-by-cycleGAN/README.md

 ## Contribution

 This repo is heavily based on [**Original CycleGAN implementation**](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-Most of our work involves adding code to better handle the dataset we are working with, and adding a couple small features that enables transfer learning.
+Most of our work involves adding code to better handle the dataset we are working with, and adding a couple of small features that enables transfer learning.

 ### Data Process Related